RandyBoBandy92/randyportfolio/public/markdown/USNLog/USNLog.md

 - **`html2pdf.js`** and **`html2canvas`**: For high-quality file exports.
 - **Lucide React**: For clean and modern iconography.
 - **Tailwind CSS**: To streamline responsive and aesthetic styling.

-## Aesthetics and Thematic Design

-The design is steeped in *Sea of Thieves* aesthetics:
-- **Backgrounds**: Custom parchment textures for an old-world feel.
-- **Ship Logos**: Transparent, faded logos that give each log a sense of identity.
-- **Fonts**: Script and handwritten styles evoke the charm of pirate journals.

-## Reflection and Next Steps

-Developing the **USN Voyage Log Generator** was a labor of love, combining my passion for coding with the creativity of storytelling.
-It’s been immensely satisfying to see guildmates using the tool to share their adventures.

-### Planned Enhancements
-- **Multi-page PDFs**: Combine all pages into a single document for better portability.
-- **Dark Mode**: To better match the *Sea of Thieves* nocturnal vibe.
-- **Expanded Ship Options**: Add more ship logos as our fleet grows.

----

-If you’re a fellow pirate or a coding enthusiast, feel free to check out the **USN Voyage Log Generator**.
-It’s a tool designed by a pirate, for pirates—because every tale of treasure deserves to be told. 🏴‍☠️